Azure/Enterprise-Scale-for-AVS/well-architected/design-areas/infrastructure.md

 - Use the Azure VMware Solution Deployment Planning Guide Checklist and read the Azure VMware Solution Azure docs published online.
 - Set up criteria to determine which workloads should be moved to Azure VMware Solution and which to Azure Native, considering cost, ability to re-IP capacity, and usage patterns.

-## Clustering and Provisioning
+## Provisioning

 When provisioning infrastructure in the SDDC, the primary focus is on the hosts, which are the underlying compute and storage for the virtual machine.
-Clustering is concerned with creating logical groupings of hosts to provide advanced management and availability features.
-Once the hosts are provisioned, you can create and configure vSphere clusters within the AVS environment to manage VMs and provide compute capabilities.

-### Fault Tolerance

-A stretched cluster primarily relates to  computing resource distribution across fault domains or availability zones.
-Another aspect to consider is the latency of connecting to workloads, as some may not be latency-sensitive.
+### Capacity and Resource Utilization

+Before deploying an application in AVS, it is crucial to ensure proper sizing and capacity planning.
+This entails considering scalability requirements, growth projections, and performance considerations.

-#### Assessment Questions
+#### Assessment questions
-- If  using a stretched cluster(s), do you have enough capacity to continue running your service in the event of active/passive cluster failure?

-#### Recommendations
-- Use stretched clusters for high-availability
-- Co-locate the application and service tiers by ensuring the application, database, and storage tiers are in the same availability zone.
+- Do dependency maps show application flows, communication paths, dependencies, and infrastructure components?

+### Recommendations:
+- Leverage Azure Migrate for insights into resource utilization and SKU size recommendations before migrating to Azure.
+- Analyzing resource utilization patterns over a specific timeframe helps establish baseline usage, identify peak periods, and anticipate resource spikes.
+- Create a dependency map that outlines the components on the critical path.
+The map should be actively maintained and regularly checked for changes in the solution.

 ### Region Selection and Application Placement

 Region selection is important because it ensures users are near the solution.
 Having users physically close to the peering location will mean minimal latency.
 For example, there is a requirement that if using HCX, the roundtrip latency must be less than 150ms.

-### Assessment Questions
+#### Assessment Questions
 - Are users located near the Azure VMware Solution region(s) hosting your SDDC?

 ### Recommendations

-- Choose the Azure region for deploying the AVS cluster carefully by considering the proximity to your users or other resources, network connectivity options, and latency requirements.
 - Select a region closer to the users or other Azure services can help minimize latency.

 #### Data Sovereignty